RichardGG/uncover.games/README.md

 - cacheService - Logic for reading from the cache
 - driveService - Logic for fetching files from Google Drive
-- filterService - Logic for filtering games
+- filterService - Logic for filtering games, ⚠️ uses groupService
 - formatService - Logic for formatting game fields
+- groupService - Logic for grouping games
 - sortService - Logic for sorting games
 - youtubeService - Logic for fetching YouTube search results